nngogol/PySimpleGUIDocGen/db/1_HEADER_top_part.md

 ## Demo Programs

 The GitHub repo has the Demo Programs.
-There are ones built for plain PySimpleGUI that are usually portrable to other versions of PySimpleGUI.
+There are ones built for plain PySimpleGUI that are usually portable to other versions of PySimpleGUI.
 And there are some that are associated with one of the other ports.
 The easiest way to the GitHub:

 http://www.PySimpleGUI.com

 As of this writing, on 2019-07-10 there are 177 Demo Programs for you to choose from.

-These programs demonstrate to you how to use the Elements and especially how to integtate PySimpleGUI with some of the popular open source technologies such as OpenCV, PyGame, PyPlot, and Matplotlib to name a few.
+These programs demonstrate to you how to use the Elements and especially how to integrate PySimpleGUI with some of the popular open source technologies such as OpenCV, PyGame, PyPlot, and Matplotlib to name a few.

 Many Demo Programs that are in the main folder will run on multiple ports of PySimpleGUI.
-There are alse port-specific Demo Programs.
+There are also port-specific Demo Programs.
 You'll find those in the folder with the port.
 So, Qt specific Demo Programs are in the PySimpleGUIQt folder.

 ---